aric-hamburg/brown-bag-sessions/README.md

 ## Nächster Vortrag:
 **27.01.2026** - Quantum Technology Session (organised by hqic) / Dr. Matthias Grob (Patentanwalt, Pavant Patentanwälte PartGmbB):  Patents and Quantum Technology -- in English

+Patent applications are being filed in the field of quantum technology in an increasing number.
+The talk provides insights into the patent system with a strong connection to quantum technology and illustrates motivations for patent applicants and holders.
+In addition, the patentability of quantum technology is discussed.

 ## Weitere geplante Vorträge
 ### Januar 2026
 - **29.01.2026** - Werner Bogula (Head of AI, Pinktum): AI und Education